 I’m happy to be partnering with Frontier Co-op again this year, whose non – GMO, non-ETO (ethylene oxide), organic and Fair Trade spices and herbs are a staple in my kitchen and taste awesome in this recipe.

-To make the Asparagus Lemon Pasta salad, simply cook your pasta of choice in salted boiling water.
+To make the Asparagus Lemon Vegan Pasta Salad, simply cook your pasta of choice in salted boiling water.
 While it’s bubbling away add the dressing ingredients to a blender.
 As for the asparagus, there are two different ways to cook it.
 You can choose which suits you best.
 For an oil-free ( and hassle free) method, simply add the asparagus to the boiling pasta in the last couple minutes of cooking time.
 The second way to do it is to griddle or sauté the asparagus in a little bit of olive oil and a sprinkle of salt and pepper.
 It cooks so quickly that it only takes a few minutes longer and it means that you don’t dilute any of the precious flavour in the boiling water.
 It’s totally your choice though.
 I do it both ways.
 Often laziness wins though and it gets thrown in the pasta pan!

 Once the pasta is cooked it’s just a case of draining and rinsing it in cold water to stop it cooking anymore, then combining with the blended dressing and the asparagus.
 Whilst there are chili pepper flakes in the dressing, I like to sprinkle my pasta salad with more, one, because I like the heat and texture they give against the soft cool pasta and two, because the red looks so pretty!